bioinformatics-centre/BayesTyper/README.md

       * For low coverage data (<20X), include singleton k-mers by adding `-ci1` to the `kmc3` commandline.

 2. Prepare variant input
+      **IMPORTANT:** The variant input **must** contain simple variants (SNPs and short indels).
+These can be obtained by first running a standard tool like GATK, Platypus or Freebayes and then combine these variants with structural variants calls and/or prior as desired.

    1. If required, convert allele IDs (e.g. \<DEL\>) to sequence: `bayesTyperTools convertAlleleId -o sample_1_sv_calls_seq -v sample_1_sv_calls.vcf -g hg38.fa`
       * Currently \<DEL\>, \<DUP\>, \<CN[digit(s)]\>, \<CNV\>, \<INV\>, \<INS:ME:[sequence name]\> are supported.
 The latter require a fasta file with the mobile element insertion sequences.